IBM/ubiquity-k8s/README.md

 cd $GOPATH/src/github.ibm.com/almaden-containers
 git clone git@github.ibm.com:almaden-containers/ubiquity-k8s.git
 cd ubiquity-k8s
-./scripts/build_provisioner
+./scripts/build_flex_driver
 ```
- Newly built binary (provisioner) will be in bin directory.
+ Newly built binary (ubiquity) will be in bin directory.

 # Using the plugin
 Install the ubiquity binary on all nodes in the kubelet plugin path along with its configuration file.